Undoing Font Book

 How disabled fonts are handled in Font Book 2.0 under Tiger

 • If you disabled fonts using Font Book under Panther, Font Book 2.0 ignores these settings.
-When you first startup in Tiger, all fonts you disabled under Panther are enabled.
+When you first start up in Tiger, all fonts you disabled under Panther are enabled.
 Font Book 2.0 ignores the disabled fonts list from Panther, which was saved in the com.apple.ATS.plist file in your Home > Library > Preferences folder.

 • Information concerning fonts disabled with Font Book 2.0 is saved in your font cache.